RACL Support¶

 Automatic Permission Entity Resolution

-- Fetching user group/user criterion membership data from the source system.
+- Fetching group membership data from the source system.

-Refer to connector-specific documentation to see if automatic permission entity resolution is supported.
+Refer to the specific connector’s documentation to determine whether it supports automatic permission entity resolution.

 Manual Resolution via APIs

 For other connectors, this must be manually done with the help of Permission Entity APIs.
-Permission Entity APIs can be used to manage the user-to-permission entity associations.
+These APIs let you manage the user-to-permission entity associations.
 Learn more about Permission Entity APIs here.
 Refer to connector-specific documentation to learn about the support of automatic permission entity resolution.

 Set up¶